-Within WHM there comes the ability to automatically kill processes that are related with IRC Bots and Servers.
-Usually this is more of a concern if there is shell access allowed for the cPanel user.
+Within WHM, there comes the ability to automatically kill processes that are related to IRC Bots and Servers.
+Usually, this is more of a concern if there is shell access allowed for the cPanel user.

 Where To Find The Background Process Killer

 Step One: Log into your WHM Administrative Dashboard.